hotelcaliforniabm/arc/README.md

 ![alt text](https://github.com/hotelcaliforniabm/arc/blob/master/arc_v2_exterior.jpg "Arc v2 exterior")

 ## Overview
 This system was primarily designed to provide 30kwh of daily capacity for our Burning Man camp.
-It provides 24vdc electricity because we have found that to be best compromise in terms of energy efficency and appliance requirements.
+It provides 25.6vdc electricity because we have found that to be best compromise in terms of energy efficency and appliance requirements.

-Given that it is not a super common standart (vs 100-220vac) we also started to design custom appliances that benefit from it by being oders of magnitude more efficent than off the shelf solutions.
+Given that it is not a super common standart (vs. 110-220vac) we also started to design custom appliances that benefit from it by being oders of magnitude more efficent than off the shelf solutions.

+### Appliance types we run:
+* Lights (24vdc LED fixtures)
+* PA System (we currentely run a custom 2kw RMS PA and are planning to expand to 6kw this year)
+* Fridges (there is a bunch of 24v fridges available on the market)
+* Water pumps (there is a bunch of 24v fridges available on the market)
+* Various low voltage (5-12vdc) appliances such as DMX controllers, wifi access points, ipads, etc. (those can easily be fed by using step down voltage converters)

 ## Todo's
 Easy status monitoring